 Step 7: Restart the computer after installation completes

 Sometimes Windows reports ‘The best drivers for your device are already installed’ even when problems persist.
-Therefore, the next step addresses this scenario.
+In that case, the next step addresses this scenario with a full reinstall.

 Reinstall the Audio Driver Completely

-A fresh installation removes corrupted files that updates cannot fix.
-Furthermore, this method works when driver updates fail to resolve detection issues.
+A fresh installation removes corrupted files that updates alone cannot fix.
+Use this method when driver updates fail to resolve detection issues, as it gives Windows a clean slate to work from.

 Step 1: Open Device Manager